 South Wind is an apple wine that will complement just about any meal, with its balanced semi-dryness and tart flavor.

 The Woody is made from Honeycrisp and Haralson apples, with some Chestnut Crab added to give it a smooth feel.

 And, of course, there has to be a blend:

 Smokin’ Oak is a cider designed for wine drinkers.
 It is aged in oak barrels, in the tradition of winemaking, to create a rich experience for cider and wine drinkers alike.

 One of the most popular activities for visitors to Montgomery Orchard is to go into the orchards to pick their own apples.
 You can take the time to choose what apples may suit you by taking an orchard tour, during which you will really be able to appreciate the beauty of apples in the ‘wild’ (so to speak) and the extent of the business.

 When the evening beckons and the vibe becomes relaxed, then you will be able to listen to live music, while sipping hard cider and wine.

 Give your kids the chance to wear off some of the energy from eating apples by making their way to the center of the orchard’s corn maze and back again.
 Come to think of it, it’s good exercise for the whole family.

-For perhaps some more straightforward physical activity, get closer to nature by taking a walk on one of the mowed paths and enjoy the wildflowers, trees and wildlife.
+For perhaps some more straightforward physical activity, get closer to nature by taking a walk on one of the mowed paths and enjoying the wildflowers, trees, and wildlife.